emacsfodder/sublime2yas/README.md

 Assumes that `/usr/local/bin` is user writable.
 You can put it anywhere your execution path will find it.

-<sup>I will probably package this up into a gem, this is just to get it out there.</sup>
+<sup>FYI I'll probably package this up into a gem, in a few days.</sup>

 ### Removal